felipelopez-aircury/AirCury-Messenger/README.md

-# AirCury-Messenger
+# Aircury-Messenger
-*AirCury-Messenger* is an application that allows AirCury employees to chat with each other.
+*Aircury-Messenger* is an application that allows Aircury employees to chat with each other.
-Non-AirCury users will not be able to take part in the application.
+Non-Aircury users will not be able to take part in the application.

 The system has three types of `users`:
 * `User`